Dr. Simon Unger-Alvi

 Simon Unger-Alvi studied history and philosophy at University College Maastricht, UCLA, and Oxford University, from where he was awarded his doctorate in 2018.
 As a graduate student he held scholarships by the British Economic and Social Research Council and the German National Academic Foundation.
 In 2016, he was appointed to a lectureship at Magdalen College/Oxford, where he taught modern European history.
 After completing his PhD, he was a visiting postdoctoral fellow at the German Historical Institute in Washington DC (2018–2019) and subsequently became a researcher at the DHI in Rome.
-Since 2022, he leads the third International Research Group of the Max-Weber-Foundation (The Global Pontificate of Pius XII: Catholicism in a Divided World, 1945–1958).
+Since 2022, Simon Unger-Alvi is a Junior Fellow of Aspen Institute Italia and a Visiting Professor at Hebrew University in Jerusalem.
+He currently leads the third International Research Group of the Max-Weber-Foundation (The Global Pontificate of Pius XII: Catholicism in a Divided World, 1945–1958).

 Simon Unger-Alvi's research is concerned with the history of political thought and religion in the twentieth century.
 He currently works on a book project under the title Shadows of the Occident.
 Catholicism in the Political Thought of Post-War Europe, 1945–1960.